JDACS4C-IMPROVE/docs/content/quickstartguide.rst

 Run inference script
 ---------------------
 The inference script will use the model trained in the previous step to predict drug response for the test set and evaluate the performance of these predictions.
-This data is stored in the directory out_infer.
 Here we run inference for LGBM.

 .. code-block:: bash